Yorkshire, England 2015 - Coxwold, Byland Abbey & Helmsley Castle

 Helmsley Castle

-Robert de Roos of Helmsley had an honest reputation and was one of 25 Barons selected to ensure that King John observed the conditions of the Magna Carta, signed in June 1215, nine hundred years ago.
+Robert de Roos of Helmsley was one of 25 Barons selected to ensure that King John observed the conditions of the Magna Carta, signed in June 1215, nine hundred years ago.
 The Great Agreement limited the arbitrary authority of the Kings of England to imprison, condemn, or execute Barons, without some form of due process, in a rough sort of way.

-But the Pope nullified it a few months later and then King John died of dysentery 15 months later, so the Magna Carta's significance faded.
-Historically, over time its symbolic value as the 'beginning of democratic ideals' grew and in modern times became 'revealed truth'.
+But the Pope nullified it a few months later and then King John died of dysentery 15 months later, so the Magna Carta's significance faded until Edward I came to power.
+Historically, its symbolic value as 'the beginning of democratic ideals' was established.

 Following Robert's death in 1227, de Roos descendants continued to reside in the Castle for the next five centuries.